-In this post we learn a simple IC 555 set/reset application circuit for activating or deactivating a relay alternately.
+In this post I have explained a simple IC 555 set/reset application circuit for activating or deactivating a relay alternately.

 Circuit Operation